JTorKag/dominions-mod-support/README.md

 + Change the hover for ID on monster and item sprite commands to return sprite in addition to other data
 + Allow hover to return data on items/monsters by name instead of just by ID.
 Problematic due to all the damn warriors....
++ create warnings when selecting IDs out of vanilla asset range instead of error only when outside of all legal ranges

 **Enjoy!**